ADGEfficiency/dsr-rl/notes/markdown/1_background.md

 ## Kullback–Leibler divergence - [Wikipedia](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)

+*Reinforcement learning context - L divergence is used in [Trust Region Policy Optimization (TRPO)](https://arxiv.org/pdf/1502.05477.pdf) and [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf) to constrain how much a policy changes during learning.
+Also used in [C51 - A Distributional Perspective on Reinforcement Learning](https://arxiv.org/pdf/1707.06887.pdf) uses the KL divergence, and suggests that the Wassertien metric might be a fruitful next step.*

 Also known as relative entropy or information gain.

-Measures the difference between probability distributions.
+Measures the difference between probability distributions - often used in reinforcement learning to measure/constrain/penalize the distance between policy upates.

-KL divergence is used in [Trust Region Policy Optimization](https://arxiv.org/pdf/1502.05477.pdf) to constrain how much a policy changes during learning.

-Also used in [C51 - A Distributional Perspective on Reinforcement Learning](https://arxiv.org/pdf/1707.06887.pdf) uses the KL divergence, and suggests that the Wassertien metric might be a fruitful next step.
+$$D_{KL}(P|Q) = \mathbb{E}_{x} \frac{P(x)}{Q(x)}$$

 \newpage